mozilla-b2g/fxos-certsuite/docs/coverage.rst

 The W3C WebIDL test suite [1] is used to provide additional test coverage.
 This suite generates tests to verify WebAPI implementations based upon the WebIDL files used to define them.
 It goes further than the simple recursive enumeration of properties described above.
-For example, given an operation, it creates tests to verify the type of the operation is 'function', checks that the length of the operation matches the minimum number of arguments specified in the IDL file, and verifies that function will throw a TypeError if called with fewer arguments.
+For example, given a method on an interface, it creates tests to verify the type of the method is 'function', checks that the length of the operation matches the minimum number of arguments specified in the IDL file, and verifies that function will throw a TypeError if called with fewer arguments.

 The the WebIDL test suite is itself is still under development and so has bugs and does not provide complete coverage.
-It is designed to work on a desktop browser and will run of memory on some devices.
-To work around these problems, a preprocessing step is performed using the in-tree WebIDL.py parser, which also limits testing to a subset of the Interfaces defined in the full set of WebIDL files.
+It was originally designed to work on a desktop browser and will run out of memory on some devices.
+To work around these problems, a preprocessing step is performed using the in-tree WebIDL.py parser, which also limits testing to a subset of the interfaces defined in the full set of WebIDL files.

 This avoids out-of-memory situations on the device as well as running tests which are guaranteed to fail.
 For example, the version of the test suite in use